kesimo/vastdb/README.md

-like updating multiple objects or deleting multiple objects. there can be multiple transactions running at the same time, but only one transaction can be writing to the database at a time. to open a read-only transaction, use the `View` method. to open a read-write transaction, use the `Update` method.
+like updating multiple objects or deleting multiple objects. there can be multiple transactions running at the same time, but only one transaction can be writing to the database at a time.

+to open a read-only transaction, use the `db.View` method.

+to open a read-write transaction, use the `db.Update` method.

-For example update one field in an item:
+For example - update one field in an item:

 ```go
 // [...]